ARDSNet Protocol Explained: Ventilator Settings, Tidal Volume Strategy, and PEEP Guide

 - Limit plateau pressure (≤ 30 cmH₂O)

-- Use PEEP/FiO₂ strategy for oxygenation
+- Use a structured PEEP/FiO₂ strategy for oxygenation.

-- Accept permissive hypercapnia when needed
+- Accept permissive hypercapnia when needed.

 Low Tidal Volume Strategy

 Start with 6 mL/kg predicted body weight.
 Reduce further (down to 4 mL/kg) if plateau pressure exceeds target.
+Use the ARDSNet calculator to generate bedside tidal volume targets quickly, and pair it with the IBW calculator if you want a separate predicted body weight check.

 PEEP & Oxygenation

 Use a structured PEEP/FiO₂ table to balance oxygenation and lung protection.
 Avoid chasing saturation at the expense of overdistension.
+For a deeper breakdown of low-PEEP vs high-PEEP strategy, read our ARDSNet PEEP/FiO₂ table explanation and cross-check oxygenation severity with the P/F ratio tool.

 Permissive Hypercapnia

 ARDSNet is about lung protection first.
 Tidal volume, pressure limits, and controlled oxygenation strategies work together to reduce ventilator-induced lung injury.
+Use the ARDSNet calculator for bedside implementation, the PEEP/FiO₂ table guide for oxygenation decisions, and the permissive hypercapnia guide when CO₂ tolerance becomes part of the ARDS strategy.